rpvnwnkl/SurlyPugsley/docs/index.md

-# Welcome to the Surly Pugsley Wiki
+# Welcome to the Pugsley Wiki

-This site is dedicated to everything about the Surly Pugsley fat bike.
-Browse through the frame details, wheels, drivetrains, and learn how to buy, fix, ride, and maintain your Pugsley.
+This site collects practical information, historical notes, and maintenance tips for the Surly Pugsley fat bike.
+It's written for owners, mechanics, and riders who want clear, experience-based guidance on setup, repairs, upgrades, and riding techniques.
+Use the navigation to jump to component overviews, how‑tos, and reference material.

 - [About](about.md)
 - [Pugsley Overview](pugsley/overview.md)